Getting Started

 First Launch

-Once activated, Forge opens to the job dashboard.
-This is your primary workspace.
+Once activated, Awaire opens to the project dashboard.
+This is your primary workspace for controlled validation.

 Where Outputs Go

-By default, outputs are written to a directory adjacent to the source media.
-Each job produces its output file alongside a manifest that records exactly what was done: input path, spec used, timestamps, and result status.
+By default, prepared outputs are written to an output folder separate from the source media.
+Each job keeps a local record of what was done: input path, preparation settings, timestamps, output location, and result status.

 You can configure a custom output directory per job or globally in Preferences.